RishabhV-hash/LiveWire/README.md

 ***If you wish to process video or upload it to localhost folder***
 ````
-1. Go to 'includes/classes/' and rename 'VideoProcessor-localhost' to 'VideoProcessor' (Ovewrite)
-2. You need to create 3 folder,
+1. You need to create 3 folder,
   - uploads (top)
     - videos (inside uploads folder)
       - thumbnails (inside videos folder)